MudunuriManasa/Essence-of-India/README_updated.md

 # Project Summary:
-Our project, "Essence of India: Interactive Biryani and Side Dish Explorer", is a web-based interactive recipe website focusing on Indian cuisine, particularly Biryani and its accompanying side dishes.
+The project, "Essence of India: Interactive Biryani and Side Dish Explorer", is a web-based interactive recipe website focusing on Indian cuisine, particularly Biryani and its accompanying side dishes.
 The website will utilize HTML and CSS to create an engaging user experience with interactive elements such as transformations, transitions, and animations.
 The project aims to make authentic Biryani recipes accessible to a global audience, catering to both experienced and beginner cooks.

 ## Key Features:
 - Interactive recipe pages with popup ingredients and directions